The Cedar Creek rainwater management project will address water quality, creek health, and flooding concerns in the Cedar Creek basin.

 - Healthier Cedar Creek and Juanita Creek

 We want to be sure that while meeting our water quality needs, we also meet the needs of the community.
-Throughout this first study phase of the project, we will engage with the community and received input through basin-wide mailers, community surveys, open houses, and direct neighbor outreach.
+Throughout this first study phase of the project, we engaged with the community and received input through basin-wide mailers, community surveys, open houses, and direct neighbor outreach.

 Learn about the Cedar Creek Rainwater Management Project